lfenzo/Impostor.jl/docs/src/index.md

 ## Getting Started

-First of all, let't make sure that the Impostor package is installed:
+First of all, let's make sure that the Impostor package is installed in your current environment:

 ```@julia
 using Pkg; Pkg.add("Impostor")